cocos/cocos-docs/en/advanced-topics/engine-customization.md

 If you only need to make some adjustments based on the current version, Then you can modify it based on the builtin Cocos2d-x-lite engine of Cocos Creator.
 Same as get JavaScript engine: click **Open App** in the upper right corner of the Creator Editor, and then copy the builtin **cocos2d-x** directory to another local paths.

-If you want to get the latest version that is currently under development, you need to first fork or clone the original version of the cocos2d-x-lite engine from github.
-Please make sure you get the cocos2d-x-lite engine repo from the link on top of this article.
+If you want to get the latest version that is currently under development, you need to download or clone it from the github repo specified above. please make sure you get the cocos2d-x-lite engine repo from the link on top of this article.
 Same as JavaScript engine, you need to make sure cocos2d-x-lite repo is on correct branch.

 ### 2.2 Initialize

-Once cloned, enter the Cocos2d-x-lite engine folder and run:
+Once cloned or downloaded, enter the Cocos2d-x-lite engine folder and run:

 ```bash
 # Enter the Cocos2d-x-lite engine path from the command line